Wim Fissette: Coaching career

 From the start of 2017 Fissette became the coach of Johanna Konta.
 During his time coaching her, she had a successful start to the year, winning the Sydney International and the Miami Open and getting to the quarterfinals of the Australian Open.
 The pair also had a successful grass court season, with Konta becoming the first British woman since Virginia Wade in 1978 to reach the semifinals of Wimbledon.
 She reached a career high ranking of number 4 in the world with Fissette's help.
 However, it was announced on 18 October 2017 that Fisette and Johanna had mutually decided to split, following her string of bad results during the Asian tennis swing.

 Fissette began working with two-time Grand Slam champion and former world number one Angelique Kerber in 2018 after the German struggled throughout 2017 and fell out of the top-20.
 Kerber was the third Major champion Fissette worked with in his coaching career.
 They split in October 2018 following differences of opinion with regard to Kerber's future direction.
 With Fisette, the 30-year-old Kerber, who reached No. 1 in the rankings in 2016 but now sat third, reached the semifinals of the Australian Open before going on to win Wimbledon.

-On January 5, 2020, The Japan Times published an article in which he was named as the coach of Naomi Osaka, the Australian Open Women's Champion in 2019.
+On 5 January 2020, The Japan Times published an article in which he was named as the coach of Naomi Osaka, the Australian Open Women's Champion in 2019.

+In the summer of 2023, Tennis World reported that he was the coach of Qinwen Zheng.
+In September 2023, according to Zheng, Fissette "broke the[ir] contract" and rejoined Osaka's team.

+On 14 September 2024, Naomi Osaka announced that she had parted ways with Fissette.
+On 17 October 2024, Iga Świątek announced that Fissette would be her new coach.